poinck/ocelot/README.md

 xrandr --output HDMI2 --mode 1366x768 --same-as LVDS1 # --dryrun
 ```

-**Will `ocelot` run with wayland?**
-No, this would mean starting a new project.
-I'll let you know.

 ## License
 Licensed under MIT/X Consortium License, see [LICENSE][law] file for more
 copyright and license information.
-- Changes I made after the fork are licensed under CC0 if the MIT-license
+- Changes to existing and new functionality I added after the fork are licensed under CC0 if the MIT-license permits it
-permits it

   [law]: https://raw.github.com/c00kiemon5ter/monsterwm/master/LICENSE